Bob Dylan and the Band 1974 Tour: The show

-The opening show took place at Chicago Stadium.
+The opening show took place on January 3, 1974 at Chicago Stadium.
 It had a capacity audience of 18,500.
 The first song performed was a reworking of "Hero Blues", a previously unreleased song that Dylan had recorded back in the early 1960s.
 Over the course of two hours, Dylan and the Band performed alternating sets broken down into three categories: Dylan performing his own songs backed by the Band, Dylan's solo acoustic set, and the Band's performances of their own songs.
 Although Dylan played harmonica during a rendition of Bobby Bland's "Share Your Love with Me" sung by Manuel, the Band elected not to include Dylan in their subsequent group performances in a meeting after the show.

 Beginning with the next concert, the tour took on a standard formula: an opening six-song Dylan/Band set, a five-song Band set, three more Dylan/Band performances, a five-song Dylan acoustic set, a three- to four-song Band set, and a joint finale.

 Promotional activities in each city were greatly restricted, with no television cameras allowed in the hall, no backstage passes for press or celebrities, and no local radio station appearances.
 Audience age range for the shows ranged from teenagers to the grey-haired, but most were in their twenties or thirties.

 Dylan's stage patter during the shows was generally minimal, sticking to brief mentions of the city they were playing in or other mentions of the intermission.

 While virtually all the songs in the shows were familiar and many were familiar from progressive rock radio airplay, few of them sounded similar to their original versions.
 Driven by Levon Helm's syncopated, contrapuntal drumming, Dylan's songs (exemplified by a Jimi Hendrix-influenced take on "All Along the Watchtower") were re-arranged and sung with a ferocity not found on the originals, while Garth Hudson's experiments with the Lowery String Symphonizer (an early synthesizer embedded in the Lowery H25-3 organ that was adapted from the Freeman string symphonizer) further enriched the Band's timbral palette.

 The tour represented the beginning of Dylan's effort to come to terms with the material that had made him famous by heavily rearranging that material, a project that would continue with the 1975–76 Rolling Thunder Revue and the 1978 shows that went into his Bob Dylan at Budokan album.
 As Ben Fong-Torres wrote at the time, Dylan was "putting new italics into old songs — 'Ya say yer lookin' for someone' ...
 'It still ain't me, babe'".